 These discussions shaped and informed the design proposals resulting in the appeal scheme.

 A detailed summary of the various pre-application meetings and discussions and how this ongoing dialogue resulted in scheme amendments is contained in the Planning Statement (August 2020).
-The pre-application meetings that were held with the Council are listed and key points summarised below.